Roller sports at the 2023 Pan American Games – Qualification: Figure

 The top seven countries in each event qualified along with hosts Chile, who were given an automatic entrant into each event.
 A nation could enter a maximum one skater per event.
 A total of 18 quotas were available (nine per gender).
 One extra spot per gender was granted to the winners of the 2021 Junior Pan American Games.

 Speed

 A total of 44 speed skaters will qualify.
 Chile as host nation received the maximum quota allocation of four (two men and two women).
 The remaining 40 spots were allocated using the results of the 2021 Junior Pan American Games, the 2022 Pan American Championship and the 2022 South American Games.

 Skateboarding

-A total of 34 skateboarders will qualify.
+A total of 34 skateboarders qualified.
 Chile as host nation received the maximum quota allocation of four (two men and two women).
 The remaining 30 spots were allocated using the results of the 2021 Junior Pan American Games and the 2023 World Olympic Rankings.